• Skip to primary navigation

 It's easy to say when the vanilla shortbreads or pinwheel cookies are done baking because their bottoms will turn golden brown.

-Due to their dark cocoa color, judging the doneness of these chocolate shortbread cookies can be tricky.
+Like the chocolate dipped chocolate cookies, due to their dark cocoa color, judging the doneness of these chocolate shortbread cookies can be tricky.
 Here are a few tips to help you determine if they are ready -

 1. They will expand slightly as they bake.